-Avoid using abbreviations in the title and subtitle, unless space restrictions require them.
-An exception to this rule is when the title or subtitle includes the name of a group that is best known by its acronym.

-In both cases, the abbreviation should be written in full in the abstract and the first time it is written in the text.
+Avoid using abbreviations in the title and subtitle, unless space considerations require an exception or unless the title or subtitle includes the name of a group that is best known by its acronym.
+In both cases the abbreviation should be expanded in the abstract and at first appearance in the text.